elcicd/el-CICD-docs/README.md

 ![Figure 14: Build and Deploy Microservices](images/build-to-dev-build.png)

 **Figure 14**
-_Build with Parameters screen for the Build to Dev pipeline_
+_Build with Parameters screen for the Build-to-Dev pipeline_

 ### Build and Deploy Microservices